Chapter 1: It’s one bombshell after the other.

 “The last I heard you were fattening yourself up in America.”
 Sergei retorted, letting her know he wasn’t in the mood to play nice.

-Sergei stopped what was he was doing and actually paid attention.
+Sergei stopped what he was doing and actually paid attention as the conversation suddenly got interesting.
 “I’m listening.”

 Sergei rolled his eyes.
 “There is no revenge in killing an injured man but I won’t say no to it.”

 Ziva chuckled heartily.
-There was a reason why she’d kept in contact with Ari’s half-brother even if there was no blood relation between them, he was like-minded in so many ways.
+There was a reason why she’d kept in contact with Ari’s half-brother even if there was no blood relation between them - he was like-minded in so many ways.
 “Well, there is the man who he thinks of as a son, Anthony DiNozzo.
-He previously lost a child and mentally he would not be able to survive losing another.”
+He previously lost a child and mentally he would not survive losing another child.”

 “I will be in Washington soon.
 I will send word.”